SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 ## Scrum Does Not Contain "Scrum of Scrums"

-The first Scrum book in 2001 did contain a "Scrum of Scrums" -- a hasty solution to the problem that they only knew how to make Scrum work in small organizations.
+The first Scrum book in 2001 did contain a "Scrum of Scrums" -- a hasty stab at the problem that no one knew how to make organizations agile.
 But Ken Schwaber's next book, in 2004, identified the ways it contradicted team self organization.
 Fortunately there are [alternatives to Scrum of Scrums](/seven-alternatives-to-scrum-of-scrums).

+## Scrum Does Not Have Multiple Product Owners Per Product

+> If Scrum Teams become too large, they should consider reorganizing into multiple cohesive Scrum Teams, each focused on the same product.
+Therefore, they should share the same Product Goal, Product Backlog, and Product Owner.

 ----